-Pardee School faculty announced the winners of the Academic Excellence Awards, the Ambassador Herman Eilts Thesis Awards, and the Carole A. Chandler Student Citizenship Award during the school’s virtual convocation.
+Pardee School faculty announced the winners of the Academic Excellence Awards, the Ambassador Hermann Eilts Thesis Awards, and the Carole A. Chandler Student Citizenship Award during the school’s virtual convocation.

 Dean Najam discussed the importance of interdisciplinarity in global leadership and how the Pardee School is an “experiment in leadership, both global and interdisciplinary.”